nixworks/public/news/2010/10/7/README.md

 ##### $
 ### [The United States dollar reaches a 15-year low against the Japanese yen and depreciates against a range of other currencies due to concerns about further quantitative easing by the United States Federal Reserve. ](/news/2010/10/7/the-united-states-dollar-reaches-a-15-year-low-against-the-japanese-yen-and-depreciates-against-a-range-of-other-currencies-due-to-concerns.md)
-_Context: quantitative easing, United States Federal Reserve, Japan, $, yen, currency_
+_Context: currency, yen, United States Federal Reserve, quantitative easing, Japan, $_

 ##### Irrawaddy River
 ### [Nine, mostly children, die, after an overloaded river ferry capsizes in the Irrawaddy River delta, in Myanmar. ](/news/2010/10/7/nine-mostly-children-die-after-an-overloaded-river-ferry-capsizes-in-the-irrawaddy-river-delta-in-myanmar.md)